 \begin{theorem} Let $\S$ be a simplicial complex on $d+3$ vertices.
 Then $\S$ embeds into $\R^d$ (respectively,~$S^d$) if and only if it embeds linearly into~$\R^d$ (respectively, geodesically into~$S^d$). \end{theorem}

-In fact, we will show (Lemma~\ref{lem:embedding}) that any simplicial complex on $d+3$ vertices that embeds into $S^d$ is actually a subcomplex of a convex $(d+1)$-polytope on $d+3$ vertices inscribed into~$S^d$, that is, with all vertices on the unit sphere.
-Mani~\cite{Ma72} showed that any triangulation of~$S^d$ on at most $d+4$ vertices is the boundary complex of a convex polytope.
-However, our construction in Lemma~\ref{lem:embedding} is optimal in that there exist complexes on $d+4$ vertices that embed into~$S^d$ but which are not contained in any simplicial $(d+1)$-polytope on $d+4$ vertices; see Remark~\ref{rem:opt} for an example when $d=3$.
+In fact, it will follow from Lemma~\ref{lem:embedding} that any simplicial complex on $d+3$ vertices which embeds into $S^d$ is actually a subcomplex of the boundary of a convex $(d+1)$-polytope on $d+3$ vertices inscribed into~$S^d$, that is, with all vertices lying on the unit sphere.
+While Mani~\cite{Ma72} showed that any triangulation of~$S^d$ on at most $d+4$ vertices is the boundary complex of a convex polytope, our construction in Lemma~\ref{lem:embedding} is nonetheless optimal in that there exist complexes on $d+4$ vertices that embed into~$S^d$ but which are not contained in any simplicial $(d+1)$-polytope; see Remark~\ref{rem:opt} for an example when $d=3$.
 It remains open whether Theorem~\ref{thm:lin} holds for simplicial complexes on $d+4$ or $d+5$ vertices; see Problem~\ref{prob:opt}.
-Moreover, our result does not extend to linear embeddings of polyhedra.
+Moreover, we note that our result does not extend to linear embeddings of polyhedra.
 For instance, Barnette~\cite{Ba87} gives a simple example of a polyhedral $2$-complex on six vertices that embeds into~$\R^3$ but for which no linear embedding exists.